emmajanedrews/base-template/_posts/2017-12-07-how-finding-your-why-can-bring-you-success.md

 Something occurred to me recently: Sometimes, our success is driven by the size of our “why.”<br><br>We all have our reasons for getting out of bed in the morning.
 Some of us wake up feeling full of energy and ready to start the day, while others may hit the snooze button a few times before dragging themselves to work.

 So, where does this difference come from?
 Does it depend on what we’re doing?
-Or, does it depend more on why we’re doing it.
+Or, does it depend more on why we’re doing it?

 **Everyone knows what they do and how they do it, but very few of us seem to understand why we do things.**